steveafrost/scoreboard-cli-gem/NOTES.md

 ## Behavior ##
 1. User types in 'scores'
 2. All matches are listed from previous day
-3. User selects team and game is displayed
+3. User selects a number and that game is displayed with runs, hits, errors, and a winner.
+Start with winner
 3. User is able to type 'exit' to exit CLI

 ## What is a score? ##